openmc-dev/openmc/docs/source/methods/geometry.rst

     \mu = sqrt{\eta_(1)}
     \phi = 2\pi \eta_(2)

-where :math: `{\eta}` is the uniform random number, simply computed by random number generator.
+where :math:`\eta` is the uniform random number, simply computed by random number generator.
 Eventually, the final reflected direction vector can be computed via the rotation of normal to the surface like this,
 .. math::